MischaU8/yumyum/selections/select-all-edges-tip_k11brFJRp10.md

-yum yum Floyd here with a quick tip for selecting all edges on a solid in plasticity when I'm looking to add fillets to all edges on a solid one quick way to select the edges is to select the solid then press Ctrl 2 to convert the solid selection to edges add this technique to your selection toolkit to speed up selecting in plasticity
+yum yum Floyd here with a quick tip for selecting all edges on a solid in
+Plasticity when I'm looking to add fillets to all edges on a solid one quick way to select the edges is to select the solid then press Ctrl 2 to convert the solid selection to edges add this technique to your selection toolkit to speed up selecting in Plasticity